 As shown in Table 1, there are different suggestions for the number and content of facets forming each domain.
 Despite these differences, there is still some degree of overlap.
 C. J. Soto and John (2009) inspected the convergences between the NEO-PI-R and the first version of the BFI, suggesting that two constructs per domain were measured at the facet level by both inventories.
 The constructs defined by C. J. Soto and John (2009) were: Altruism and Compliance for Agreeableness; Anxiety and Depression for Neuroticism; Order and Self-Discipline for Conscientiousness; Assertiveness and Activity for Extraversion; and Aesthetics and Ideas for Openness.
 The convergence holds for the four instruments listed in Table 1, as these ten constructs are covered within the facets for every instrument.
 Some of the constructs are explicitly covered at the facet level (e.g. Anxiety); meanwhile others are covered by the four instruments, although sometimes implicitly (e.g. Liveliness in HEXACO resembles the “core” construct Activity, present in all other instruments).
 The reverse is not always true, not every facet within the four instruments is covered by the constructs proposed by C. J. Soto and John (2009).
 As an example we find Self-Consciousness, a Neuroticism facet defined by the NEO-PI-R and the IPIP-NEO-120, which is not tapping either Anxiety or Depression.
-The same authors asserted in a later work (Soto & John, 2016) that the Big Five domains “can be conceptualized and assessed more broadly or more narrowly”, either focusing on central facets or on a set of peripheral facets, depending on the research interest.
+The same authors asserted in a later work (Soto & John, 2016) that the Big Five dimensions “can be conceptualized and assessed more broadly or more narrowly”, either focusing on central facets or on a set of peripheral facets, depending on the research interest.
 In this project we aimed for an instrument with a large number of facets in order to have both, the core constructs, but also the more peripheral facets.
 This was done, to cover as much content of each dimension as possible (Ziegler & Bäckström, 2016)

-The layer between domains and facets has also been explored by DeYoung, Quilty, and Peterson (2007).
+The layer between dimensions and facets has also been explored by DeYoung, Quilty, and Peterson (2007).
 Their work has focused on the biological consistency of the NEO-PI-R set of facets, thereby proposing that each domain can first be split into two aspects: Agreeableness would be composed by Compassion and Politeness; Neuroticism by Volatility and Withdrawal; Conscientiousness by Industriousness and Orderliness; Extraversion by Enthusiasm and Assertiveness; and Openness by Intellect and Openness.
 Both C. J. Soto and John’s (2009) and DeYoung et al.’s (2007) proposals have many points in common.

-The nomological network commonly assumed in Big Five questionnaires can thus be drawn from nuances through facets through aspects to domains.
+The nomological network commonly assumed in Big Five questionnaires can thus be drawn from nuances through facets through aspects to dimensions.
 However, the aspect level is not covered in most theories.
-Relying on domains to explain and predict behavior can benefit from ease of interpretability.
+Relying on dimensions to explain and predict behavior can benefit from ease of interpretability.
 However, the domain itself is way too abstract to really get down to behavioral mechanisms underlying the correlational patterns.
 Moreover, predictions for specific contexts can be enhanced if a more specific set of traits is used (Ziegler & Brunner, 2016).
 On the other hand, using nuances to predict behavior might yield even stronger predictive power (Seeboth & Mõttus, 2018), but as the number of predictors grows the interpretation becomes more complex.
-Facets are on a middle ground between nuances and domains, in a compromise between specificity and sensitivity in the bandwidth-fidelity dilemma.
+Facets are on a middle ground between nuances and dimensions, in a compromise between specificity and sensitivity in the bandwidth-fidelity dilemma.
 This narrow aggregation both satisfies the specificity of predictions to concrete situations and environments and also enhances the ease of interpretability when summarizing individual personality characteristics.

+1.3 Facets predict consequential outcomes

+1.3.1 Satisfaction with Life